 Why is it important to have a Power of Attorney?

 Having a POA is crucial as it provides peace of mind and ensures that your affairs are managed by someone you trust if you’re unable to do so yourself.
-It helps prevent the need for court-appointed guardianship and ensures that your personal wishes are respected.
+It helps prevent the need for court-appointed guardianship and ensures your personal wishes are respected.

 What are the different types of Power of Attorney documents?